 There are three parts to the falls – lower, middle, and upper.
 We had no trouble finding the many paths and trails meandering through the woods from the road and to each of the falls.
 We went after some rain and some of the slopes and rocks were slippery, so just watch your step especially if you wear something like flip-flops (versus sturdy shoes).
 While much of the terrain is easy to navigate, there are some rocks, roots, and slopes to travel over.

-We went the morning after a rainstorm, and the kiosk sign recommends not entering the water 24 hours after there is heavy rain because of elevated e. coli levels.
-It had been pretty stormy the night before so we decided against going in the water, even though we had originally planned on checking out the swimming holes.
+The first time we went, it was early July 2017 and there had just been a rainstorm the night before.
+The kiosk sign recommends not entering the water 24 hours after there is heavy rain because of elevated e. coli levels.
+Being that it was pretty stormy the night before, we decided against going in the water, even though we had originally planned on checking out the swimming holes.
+When we returned in mid-August, the weather was in our favor and the kids did go swimming (although the water was cold!).

 ~ Lower Falls ~